QE-at-CGI-FI/pft-eprimer-agentic-github-copilot-demo/docs-as-output/bugs.md

 - UI instructions for user are unclear
 - if word is in single quotes, it is not properly recognised as e-prime.
 - text box location in UI is not where user would expect it to be as per the logic of how web pages are usually operating
-- Site is missing favicon and security.txt - both common conventions for web applications
+- Site is missing favicon (404 on console) and security.txt - both common conventions for web applications
 - Resizing the input text field can move it outside view so that it cannot be resized back
 - Choosing which links are to overload this app and which open new browser window are inconsistent
 - The terminology of discouraged / violations would be clearer if consistent terminology, e.g. discouraged words and possibly discouraged words